I am a writer, editor, and ethnographer. My writing can be found here.

-I am a writer and ethnographer.
-My writing can be found here.
-I work at Automatic directing and conducting user research.
-Before this I was at Mule Design Studio, where I was both the design researcher and co-host of Let's Make Mistakes.
+Most recently I worked at Automatic directing and conducting user research and working on product design.
+Before this I was at Mule Design Studio, where I was both the design researcher and co-host of Let's Make Mistakes, a design podcast.
 Prior to all this, I wrote a dissertation on the practices and culture of clinicians with respect to the adoption of electronic health records (EHR).

 In pursuit of my Ph.D. in Sociology at UC Irvine, I conducted longitudinal, ethnographic research in a networked group of ambulatory care clinics during the transition from a paper record system to an EHR.
 My research included participant observation, in-depth interviews, and surveys.
 It was funded in part by an Agency for Healthcare Research and Quality (AHRQ) R36 grant.
 In my dissertation, entitled “On or Off the Record: The Physician Experience of the Transition to Electronic Health Record,” I examine the critical role organizational culture plays in the way people learn about technology, identify issues, and manage problems.
 This can help clinicians, administrators, and designers anticipate stress, conflict, and the consequences of both.